- "You, sir, are no Jack Kennedy." came from "Senator, you're no Jack Kennedy," Lloyd Bentsen's famous putdown to Dan Quayle.

 - Eva Peron (Evita) never said "Volveré y seré millones" (I'll come back, and I'll be millions), as many Argentinians believe.
 It was said instead by the Aymara leader Túpac Catari.
 A poem by José María Castiñeira de Dios generated the confusion.

-- Henry Kissinger never said "Who do I call if I want to speak to Europe?" and had no longer the political position to say it when the European Union formed in 1993.
+- Henry Kissinger never said "Who do I call if I want to speak to Europe?"

 - Mahatma Gandhi's last words may have been "Hē Rām" (Hindi: "O Ram", Rama being a god), or maybe not.

 - Gandhi never said "First they ignore you.
 Then they laugh at you.
 Then they attack you.
 Then you win."
 An American trade union address of 1914 ran "First they ignore you.
 Then they ridicule you.
 And then they attack you and want to burn you.
 And then they build monuments to you."

 - Scholars have found no evidence that Gandhi actually said "An eye for an eye makes the whole world blind." or any variation of it.
 Even if he did, a member of the Canadian House of Parliament had already uttered something along those lines as early as 1914.
 That said, it's certainly a sentiment he would have agreed with.

 - General Motors CEO Charles Wilson is often quoted as saying "What is good for General Motors is good for the country," often cited as the perfect example of corporate arrogance.
 The fact is, he actually said "...for years I thought what was good for the country was good for General Motors and vice versa," when asked if he would be willing to take actions against the interests of GM during his confirmation hearings for being appointed Secretary of Defense.